 Read more on Index Coverage status reports at https://support.google.com/webmasters

 There’s a really helpful Google Webmasters channel on YouTube where you can interact with the search team directly, and a video series to ‘SEO Mythbusting’ which should be super helpful!

 Have you had an SEO disaster?
-Feel free to contact me, check out my web design page or give me a tweet @proximowebs I’d be happy to help. :)
+Feel free to contact me, check out my internet marketing service page or give me a tweet @proximowebs I’d be happy to help. :)